omertait/AGenT-Frontend/README.md

 - **Generate workflows with natural language**: Describe what you want to achieve in a prompt, and let the AI generate the corresponding workflow for you.
 - **Leverage advanced language models**: Utilize the power of large language models (LLMs) to translate your descriptions into actionable workflows, saving time and effort.
 - **Enhance productivity**: Quickly create complex workflows without needing to manually define each component, allowing you to focus on higher-level planning and strategy.
-"""
+> [!NOTE]
-Note: In the demo version, the AI-Powered Workflow Generation is not enabled.
+> In the demo version, the AI-Powered Workflow Generation is not enabled.
-Instead, it loads prebuilt examples.
+> Instead, it loads prebuilt examples.
 To see it in action, simply hit the Generate button on the Dashboard.
-"""

 ## Installation